automatically generated captions

 01:07:17 and all the rest of it while inventing language while doing all the rest is just truly phenomenal that's what they do

-01:07:23 because they're really interested yes because if they don't get it right they thought that it isn't the book was
+01:07:23 because they're really interested yes because if they don't get it right they fall down so it's

-01:07:28 downhill from there they spend their days are in a sense
+01:07:28 downhill from there it's downhill from there in a certain sense

-01:07:31 but you know I think it would be equally amazed by just going out
+01:07:31 but you know I think one would be equally amazed by just going out

 01:07:36 and looking at the world yes that what you get in science is the ability to intervene